dmccreary/ekg-book/docs/glossary.md

 Kimball data warehouses are the ultimate in [denormalized database design](#denormalization).
 Their goal is often simplicity at the expense of capturing complex relationship-intensive models of the world that can be reused across the enterprise.
 As a result, Kimball datamarts  duplicate data in each department and each datamart has their own costs to perform [ETL](#extract-load-transform) operations.
 In contrast, EKGs focus on highly [normalized] data models of the world that include many complex relationships.
 This closer our models get to the real world the more they can be reused across many departments.

-Decomissioning many departmental [datamarts](#datamart) is often a key way to justify EKG projects.
+Decommissioning many departmental [datamarts](#datamart) is often a key way to justify EKG projects.
 [Wikipedia Page on Ralph Kimball](https://en.wikipedia.org/wiki/Ralph_Kimball)

 #### Knowledge Layer